swaroopch/byte-of-python/oop.md

 We have marked the `how_many` method as a class method using a [decorator](./more.md#decorator).

-Decorators can be imagined to be a shortcut to calling a wrapper function, so applying the `@classmethod` decorator is same as calling:
+Decorators can be imagined to be a shortcut to calling a wrapper function (i.e. a function that "wraps" around another function so that it can do something before or after the inner function), so applying the `@classmethod` decorator is the same as calling:

 ```python
 how_many = classmethod(how_many)